Illustration showing Vitamin A Test purpose, deficiency, toxicity symptoms, and normal range in blood

 Sample Type and Test Method

-The blood sample is drawn from a vein, and results are usually available in 24–48 hours.
+Blood is drawn from a vein, and results are generally available within 24–48 hours.

 How to Maintain Healthy Vitamin A Levels